yunlianqk/HouckLabCodebase/@M9330AWG/README.md

 ```
 ## Discussions
 ### Basic usage
 - For basic usage, setting the properties `waveform1`, `waveform2` and `timeaxis` should be enough.
-They should all be 1 × N row vectors with N ≥ 128.
+They should all be 1 × N row vectors and the pulse duration should be longer than 128 × 0.8 ns.
 - The value of waveforms should be between -1 and 1.
 If not, it will be renormalized.
 In the default setup, waveform value = ± 1 correspond to output voltage = ± 0.5 V (See below for more details).
 - Markers will be automatically created for non-zero values of waveforms when using `AutoMarker` method.
 You can also customize the markers by modifying `marker1` and `marker2`.
 In this case, they should be 1 × N row vectors with the same length as `waveform1`.
 The non-zero values in markers will be considered as marker on.
 The effect of **mkraddwidth** and **mkroffset** is shown in the figure below.
     <div style="text-align:center"><img src="./marker.jpg" alt="Marker figure" align="middle"/></div>